IIIF/api/source/api/presentation/2.0/index.md

 ####  5.2.2 Content Details

-The following applies to all of the responses from the server in the Presentation API.
+The following applies to all of the responses in the Presentation API.
 For the most part, these are features of the JSON-LD specification that have particular uses within the API.

-Resource descriptions _SHOULD_ be embedded within higher-level resources, and _MAY_ also be available via separate requests from URIs linked in the responses.
+Resource descriptions _SHOULD_ be embedded within higher-level descriptions, and _MAY_ also be available via separate requests from URIs linked in the responses.
 These URIs are in the `@id` property for the resource.
 Links to resources _MAY_ be either given as just the URI if there is no additional information associated with them, or as a JSON object with the `@id` property.
-Thus the following two lines are equivalent, however the second should not be used without additional information associated with the resource:
+The following two lines are equivalent, however the second object form should not be used unless there is additional information associated with the resource:

 {% highlight json %}
 // Option A, plain string